VoW314/dataPanda/README.md

 # VA DATA PANDAS

-The following is a project that answers the question "What is the risk of going back to schools in Virginia in the Fall?"
+The following project answers the question "What is the risk of going back to schools in Virginia in the Fall of 2020 during the COVID-19 pandemic?"
 The latest update of the school data was 8/17/20.
-The latest cases data is 8/28/20.
-The main reason for the latest data dates being different is made up of two reasons.
+The latest cases data was updated on 8/28/20.
+The main reason for the latest data dates being different is due to two reasons.

-1. I had to find the data by going to each county web page and looking at specifically what there plan was.
-8/17/20 is when I finally finished the search and a bit after I had finished the search for the information a local news station had collected all the data (which were just links to PDFs the school had given for their plans) for the reopening plans.
+1. I had to find the data by going to each county web page and looking at specifically what their reopening plan was.
+8/17/20 is when I finally the then current information about reopening plans.
+However, this is no longer the most current information as many hybrid schools have now gone into remote learning.
+The data is only relevant to the time it was collected and due to the fluidity of the situation plans change.

-2. I do not have a webscraper in place to harvest the data from VDH.
-The VDH data table for cases sometimes has multiple dates mixed meaning that one could find two of the same county in a list that should only have 1 of the county on a particular date.
+2. I do not have a webscraper in place to harvest the data from the VDH database.
+This means the process of copying, pasting, cleaning, and loading the data is done manually.
+Doing it manually is time consuming.

 :octocat:
 ```yaml
 VERSION 4 IS THE LATEST VERSION!!
 ```
 :octocat:
-## Starting the Website
+## Running the Website

 1. Go into the command prompt and select the path where ```app.py``` is located
 2. ```python app.py``` in the terminal will create the page.